Tuvix: Reception

-Writer Kenneth Biller said that he received a "lot of mail" regarding "Tuvix" and that Janeway's tough decisions in the episode generated a lot of discussion and really moved a lot of people.
+Writer Kenneth Biller said that he received a "lot of mail" regarding "Tuvix" and that Janeway's tough decisions in the episode generated a lot of discussion and moved a lot of people.
 Director Cliff Bole felt the episode was "well-accepted", and both he and the producers liked it.
 Actor Tom Wright explained the episode's popularity saying it resounded with viewers because it had no outright moralizations or specific good and evil characters; the episode deals with a no-win scenario.
 Writer Thomas Richards concurred with Wright in agreeing that the episode's frank depiction without any judgments was a significant strength in its favor.
+In a March 2023 episode of The Ready Room, Tim Russ called "Tuvix" one of the show's most controversial episodes, telling Wil Wheaton that in the preceding few years, fans had begun consistently asking him about it.

 Nikki Harper for STAR TREK: The Official Monthly Magazine gave the episode four out of five stars, Cinefantastique's Dale Kutzera gave "Tuvix" three out of four stars, and Bill Florence for The Official Star Trek Voyager Magazine called it one of Voyager's "strongest episodes to date".
 In his book Delta Quadrant: The unofficial guide to Voyager, David McIntee was impressed by the episode's capacity to rise above its "appallingly silly" premise; he attributed this to the casting of Tom Wright as Tuvix, whose acting he saw as a guide to the tempo of the episode, keeping it from proceeding too slowly.
 He gave the episode an 8 out of 10 rating.

 Wired magazine criticized the episode, saying that although the episode might have seemed like a great concept, it failed in practice and was "an awkward, embarrassing mess that fails to land any of the deeper points it so desperately wants to make."
 Writing for Tor.com in 2020, Keith DeCandido "[admired] the execution of most of this episode" and praised the "amazing work" of Wright, Mulgrew, and Lien, but was frustrated that Janeway's actions had no consequences.
 He rated the episode 4 out of 10.
 After considering the discussion generated in the comments underneath his review, he later acknowledged how the episode's moral dilemma generated significant conversation among the fanbase when it first aired, and continued to do so 25 years later.